jrkprogramming/GA_project2/README.md

 	Stretch Goals:
-Use Third Party API to fetch nutrition facts for the food that the user inputs.
+Use Third Party API to load in premade recipes for users that are looking for more.
-Use a CSS Framework (Bootstrap).
+Add profiles pages where people can see what meals they have posted.
 Allow users to comment and rate other recipes.
+Images should be deleted when the meal prep is deleted Users should be able to edit their names
+Users should be able to edit their meal pictures
+User should be able to sign in through log in page.

     Major Hurdles: